 The next morning, we satisfied Jaiman's quest for great donuts at Shortstop Coffee & Donuts.
 They had a number of unique flavors, many mimicking tea flavors like Early Grey and Green Tea.

+We were to meet for the brewery tour at 12:30 at Federation Square, a neat little area with museums and foodie places.
+So until then, we did a lot more walking around town, first finding a street fair selling all sorts of Australian souvenirs and various other goods.
+We found some neat Australian jerserys for cheap, and bought those.
 As we walked around, I was struck by a lot of juxtapositions: the flashy, modern new buildings next to old world English-looking pubs and hotels; business-types in suits walking through graffiti-covered streets; and fancy English names for things alongside sillier-sounding Australia slang.
 I even took this great picture of a business-type getting his shoes shined in one of the most decorated graffiti alley we saw - it was an alley in which, based on the behavior of the dozens of people walking through it, you'd think we were in the Guggenheim.
 People were stopping and pausing in front of every four-foot expanse of graffiti as if pondering and appreciating the artist work, and taking pictures of just about every angle possible.
 I honestly wasn't sure what to make of it.
 For lunch, we found a seriously legit Japanese ramen place - greeted with the traditional Japanese greeting as we entered.
 The bowls were ginormous and delicious, and we were full and happy by the end of our stay at Shujinko Russel.

 We made our way to the Federation Square area with plenty of time still before the tour pickup.
 Seeing an interesting-looking exhibition, we wandered into the little museum.
 It was all about swimming pools, talking about the symbolism of bringing the community together and learning how to share.
 My favorite quote in the exhibition was from Paul Kelly: "As you move through life, it seems to be like a series of steps into deeper and deeper water.
 What comes along in life are the things that we don't know.
 The things that everyone goes through but are not known until you do it yourself.
 The loss of a parent, the birth of a child, the beginning of love, or the end of love.
 All those things.
 You don't know them until they happen to you.
 It's all deep water when you get there."
 After going through the exhibit, we perused the book store and I found a lot of interesting-looking books.

-encouraged to try the hops - not the raw hops of course, I knew that wasn't a good thing to do.
+Finally, it was time to load onto the Carlton Brewhouse bus and head over to the brewery.
+It was incredibly interesting to see how a massive brewery like this one operates; before this trip I had only toured small craft breweries.
+I think it's neat when tours include a chance to taste the raw ingredients, and I've tasted the grains and burnt grains before.
+A first-time for me was being encouraged to try the hops - not the raw hops of course, I knew that wasn't a good thing to do.
 Instead, they passed around the raw hops to smell, and then passed around the pelletized hops and encouraged us to take the tiniest of bites of a pellet.
 Skeptical, I wanted to give it a try, and sure enough, the bitter hop flavor enveloped my mouth instantly.
 It was definitely too much, but hey, they had water to wash out the awful flavor, and beer would soon follow.
 And follow it did - after we checked out the mesmerizing bottling operations, we were guided back to the main tasting room where we were treated to several samples of the freshly-made local beer.
 We learned that this brewery also was responsible for making the local version of import beers such as Stella Artois, so naturally, I had to try it to see if it tasted the same.
 We got some wings to go with our beer samples, and the wings were pretty darn good too.
 My favorite beer was the Wild Yak, and I would later try other Yak beers because of my experience at the brewery, but Wild Yak remained my favorite.
 All in all, a great tour experience I would highly recommend to beer lovers!
 We had a few minutes in the gift shop before the shuttle left, and Jaiman found an awesome Yak shirt there.

 It was admittedly a bit early for dinner, but we did want to try Taxi Kitchen on my colleague's recommendation, so we dilly-dallied around Federation Square for a bit, finding a strange little room tucked away in a corner of an otherwise open public area - it was meant to be like a little family room, and was decorated with slightly retro furniture and homely décor, with a small book case and various places to sit and read or recharge.
 We took a break here, charging up our phones and enjoying the little piece of serenity in the middle of a bustling city.
 Then we made our way over to Taxi Kitchen.
 I guess it was still far too fancy for us - we immediately felt judged by the host, who asked if we had seen the menu online, implying that this wasn't our kind of place.
 Whatever dude, just seat us.
 We got high-top seats overlooking a busy part of the city and just ordered one plate to share between us.
 While watching the city, we saw a few people with Free Hugs shirts hugging willing passersby, and other similarly entertaining people watching.
-The food was, as predicted, weird,
+The food was, as predicted, weird, and also not very filling, so we moved on quickly.

 Jaiman had been eyeing some sushi places that had the sushi already made and sitting in the window, visible from the street - and the rolls were HUGE!
 He opted to get some of those for dinner, and I opted to try some wings from the place near our hotel.
 I had noticed that the "footy" championship was this weekend, so we got our eats to go and unwound in the hotel room watching "footy" and eating our respective dinners.
 As a foodie's haven, Melbourne did not disappoint!

-The following day, we went to another mall and toured around the city a bit more before catching a taxi to the airport and heading on to our next destination - Cairns
+The following day, we went to another mall and toured around the city a bit more before catching a taxi to the airport and heading on to our next destination - Cairns!

 No comments: